 An elegant indoor venue with plush interiors, The Grove of Anaheim is the perfect place to go for private gatherings, concerts, meetings, or seminars.
 The Grove boasts 27,140 square feet (2,500 square meters) of space capable of accommodating up to 1,700 guests, state-of-the-art audiovisual equipment, an in-house production staff, catering, and parking facilities.
 Whether taking the kids to see Sesame Street Live or catching a Cyndi Lauper performance for a girls night out, The Grove of Anaheim is a great source of entertainment for everyone.

 The Honda Center stands as the premier entertainment and sports venue in Southern California.
-Fans of all ages visit the Honda Center to cheer for the Anaheim Ducks, see top name concerts, sporting events and family shows.
+Fans of all ages visit the Honda Center to cheer for the Anaheim Ducks, see top-name concerts, sporting events and family shows.
 Musical artists such as U2, the Eagles and Paul McCartney have graced the stage.
 The arena is also home to the prestigious John R. Wooden Classic.
 Annual favorites include the Harlem Globetrotters, Stars on Ice and the Ringling Bros. and Barnum & Bailey Circus.
-Event and ticket information is available through the Honda Center Box Office.

 Chain Reaction is a live music venue located in Anaheim, known for not having age restrictions to their shows.
 Many of the bands showcased at this local joint are up and coming talent offering a variety of music, from punk and alternative, to hardcore metal.
 The moderately priced tickets make this venue a great way to see some live music without breaking the bank.
 The club is also available for private parties and events.